pratikiiitv/pratikiiitv.github.io/index.md

-## Pratik Shah
+## Journey so far
-Pratik has worked as JRF and SRF with Naval Science and Technological Laboratory, Vizag on a project titled "Estimation filters for target tracking problems".
-He received his MTech in ICT and PhD from DAIICT.
-He has worked as a faculty with department of Electronics and Communication at the LNM Institute of Information Technology for two years.
-He joined IIIT Vadodara as an Assistant Professor in July 2013.
+I received B.E. in ECE from Gujarat University followed by MTech in ICT and PhD from DAIICT.
+During my PhD, I have explored some aspects of curve reconstruction in Riemannian manifolds.
+I joined IIIT Vadodara as an Assistant Professor in July 2013.

 ## Interests
 - Signal Processing, AI/ ML